sandratenguan/FEWD/final/Sandra/sanreadme.md

-hello everyone, nice to meet you all
+hello everyone, nice to meet you